TheRainbowPhoenix/Azur/README.md

 **Building for fx-CG**

 Use the [fxSDK toolchain](https://gitea.planet-casio.com/Lephenixnoir/fxsdk).
-When building with the fxSDK, `AZUR_PLATFORM=gint` is assumed and the compiler's data folder is used to install the library.
+When building with the fxSDK, `AZUR_PLATFORM=gint` is assumed and the fxSDK sysroot is used to install the library.

 ```
 % fxsdk build-cg install